Authored by the expert who managed and guided the team behind the Spain Property Pack

 How much have property prices increased in Palma de Mallorca over the past 12 months?

-Property prices in Palma de Mallorca increased by approximately 14% to 15% over the past 12 months, which is notably higher than the Spanish national average of around 13%.
+Property prices in Palma de Mallorca rose by around 14 to 15% over the past 12 months, making it one of the strongest-performing residential markets in the whole of Spain in 2025.

 Which neighborhoods have the fastest rising property prices in Palma de Mallorca as of 2026?

-As of early 2026, the three neighborhoods with the fastest rising property prices in Palma de Mallorca are Llevant and La Soledat, Es Forti and Son Cotoner and Son Dameto, and Rafal and Son Forteza.
+As of early 2026, the three neighborhoods with the fastest rising property prices in Palma de Mallorca are Llevant / La Soledat, Es Forti / Son Dameto, and Rafal / Son Forteza, all of which have been benefiting from significant spillover demand from the more expensive city core.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Palma de Mallorca.